hdsdi3g/linux-springboot-packager/README.md

 - a SpringBoot project with the _SpringBoot maven plugin_
 - [NSIS 3+ version](https://sourceforge.net/projects/nsis/), or via `apt-get install nsis`, only for build Windows executables installers.
 - [WinSW 2+](https://github.com/winsw/winsw/releases), only for handled Windows services.
 Executable must be put on `scripts` directory.
+- npm, only if your project have an `package.json` on main dir.

 Not tested on macOS.